How to Transfer a Deferred Compensation Plan to an Annuity

 Common Mistakes to Avoid

-Mistake 1: Assuming every deferred compensation plan can roll over directly.
-This is the most common misunderstanding.
-Many NQDC plans pay out as taxable compensation, which means you’re not “rolling” the plan the way you roll a 401(k).
-You’re planning what you do after distribution.
+The most common misunderstanding is assuming that every deferred compensation plan can roll over directly.
+Many NQDC plans pay out as taxable compensation, which means you’re not “rolling” the plan the way you roll a 401(k) — you’re planning what you do after distribution.
 If you treat it like a rollover when it’s not, you can end up with incorrect withholding assumptions and a rushed strategy decision.

 Plan Your Deferred Compensation Strategy With Confidence